Gold mines and mining -- Nevada -- Esmeralda County

 Found in 15 Collections and/or Records:

-Overview Mining company incorporated in 1908 in South Dakota with mining operations in the Goldfield Mining District of Goldfield, Nevada.
-Collection contains corporation tax returns from 1922-1925.
+The C.O.D.
+Consolidated Mining Company was incorporated in 1908 in South Dakota with mining operations in the Goldfield Mining District of Goldfield, Nevada.
+The collection contains corporation tax returns from 1922-1925.

 Deep Mines Operation, a mining company owned by Newmont Mining Corporation, was established in Goldfield, Nevada in the 1940s.
-Collection contains purchase orders, assays, employee withholding statements, a mechanical brochure, and accident reports and mine safety meeting minutes from 1947-1950.
+The collection contains purchase orders, assays, employee withholding statements, a mechanical brochure, and accident reports and mine safety meeting minutes from 1947-1950.

-Overview Goldfield Jack Pot Mining Company, a Nevada mining company, was located in the Goldfield Mining District.
-Collection contains income tax returns filed in 1930.
+The Goldfield Jack Pot Mining Company, a Nevada mining company, was located in the Goldfield Mining District.
+The collection contains income tax returns filed in 1930.

-Overview Formally organized in May 1904 by George Wingfield and George Nixon, the Goldfield May Queen Mining Company consisted of several mill sites throughout Goldfield, Nevada.
-Collection contains account ledger sheets that document expenses, capital stock, profit and loss, water plant costs, taxes, and the company’s bank account, from 1919-1921.
+Formally organized in May 1904 by George Wingfield and George Nixon, the Goldfield May Queen Mining Company consisted of several mill sites throughout Goldfield, Nevada.
+The collection contains account ledger sheets that document expenses, capital stock, profit and loss, water plant costs, taxes, and the company’s bank account, from 1919-1921.

-Abstract Anna's reminiscences describe the conditions under which she and her sister Dagmar mined in the Nevada desert.
+Anna Margarethe Fredricksen were natives of Denmark who came to Nevada where Dagmar attended the University of Nevada.
+Anna's reminiscences describe the conditions under which she and her sister Dagmar mined in the Nevada desert (1940).

 Orleans Hornsilver Mining Company was incorporated in July 1921 and located in the Hornsilver Mining District, approximately 30 miles south of Goldfield, Nevada.
-Collection consists of corporation tax returns and a letter describing the Orleans Mine, 1923-1936.
+The collection consists of corporation tax returns and a letter describing the Orleans Mine, 1923-1936.